Call to Earth

 The Atlantic Ocean Worlds Toughest Row is a relentless test of endurance, grit and determination.

 This is more than a challenge.
 It’s a mission.
-Driven by our deep passion for the ocean, a commitment to innovation and the urgent need for sustainable practices, Rivers and Hammond will be taking on one of the most extreme endurance feats on the planet.
+Driven by our deep passion for the ocean, a commitment to innovation and the urgent need for sustainable practices, Rivers, Johno and Emma will be taking on one of the most extreme endurance feats on the planet.
 This journey symbolizes the resilience and action needed to protect our oceans, accelerate renewable energy and drive real change for a sustainable future.

 Every oar stroke pushes us forward, not just across 3,000 miles of open ocean but toward a world where ocean health, climate action and innovation shape a better tomorrow…